-Second murder arrest over teen's stabbing
+Second murder arrest over teen's stab death

 Det Ch Insp Edward Foster said the two remaining suspects should "do the right thing" and hand themselves in.

-He added: "Our investigation is progressing at speed: we have seized and are examining many hours of CCTV footage and the scene of the stabbing has been forensically examined."
+He added: "Our investigation is progressing at speed - we have seized and are examining many hours of CCTV footage and the scene of the stabbing has been forensically examined."

 A fundraising page, set up by Ozell's family and friends to cover the cost of his funeral, has received more than £1,000 in donations.